zadjii-msft/PowerToys/src/modules/cmdpal/doc/initial-sdk-spec/initial-sdk-spec.md

 > [!NOTE]
 >
-> A thought: what if a action returns a `ActionResult.Entity`, then that takes
+> A thought: what if a action returns a `CommandResult.Entity`, then that takes
 > devpal back home, but leaves the entity in the query box.
 This would allow for
 > a Quicksilver-like "thing, do" flow.
 That command would prepopulate the
 > parameters.
 So we would then filter top-level commands based on things that can